symonb/symonb.github.io/docs/drone/Filters/RPM_filter.md

 ## Structure

-The basic idea is to calculate coefficients for a set of notch filters each time the new RPMs are available and apply them for current measurements.
-We need a notch filter for each motor (`MOTORS_COUNT = 4` in my case) for each measurement (each axis needs separate 4 filters).
+The basic idea is to calculate coefficients for a set of notch filters each time the new RPMs are available and apply them for current measurements (gyro or accelerometer).
+Thus we need a notch filter for each motor (`MOTORS_COUNT = 4` in my case) for each measurement (each axis needs separate 4 filters).
+That gives us 12 notch filters in total to filter gyro measurements.

-However, we have to take into consideration not only the basic frequency of the motors but also the higher-frequency noise that is present in our signal.
-They are caused by n-blade propellers that interact with frame n-time more often than motors themselves and are called harmonics (since they are integer multiplication of motors' RPMs) (more about it [here](../../math/vibrations/vibrations_theory#harmonics)).
-Bearing this in mind we need `MOTORS_COUNT * RPM_MAX_HARMONICS` notch filters for each measurement (12 in my case for X/Y/Z gyro measurements).
+However, besides the basic frequencies of the motors we need to take care of the 1st and 2nd harmonics that are typically present in our measurements.
+They are caused by n-blade propellers that interact with frame n-time more often than motors themselves (more about it [here](../../math/vibrations/vibrations_theory#harmonics)).
+Bearing this in mind we need `MOTORS_COUNT * RPM_MAX_HARMONICS` notch filters for each measurement (12 for X/Y/Z gyro axis so in total 36 notch filters).

 ```c
 // filters.h